Invasion of Martinique (1762): Invasion

 On 25 January, Monckton, now within range of Fort Royal, began to throw up batteries against its citadel.
 However, the persistent fire from Morne Grenier led him to instead target that position first.
 On the afternoon of 27 January, before Monckton had time to launch an attack on them, the French entrenched at Morne Grenier suddenly debouched in 3 columns and launched an attack upon Haviland's brigade and the Light Infantry of the army, on Monckton's left.
 During this attack, one French column exposed its flank to the Highlanders and was almost instantly routed.
 The two remaining columns thereupon gave way, and the whole fled back to Morne Grenier with the British in chase.
 The pursuers plunged down into the intervening ravine after the French and swarming up Morne Grenier "by every path, road, and passage where men could run, walk, or creep," hunted the fugitives headlong before them.
-Night came on, but the British officers would not stop until they had cleared every Frenchman off the hill and captured all the works and guns.
+Night came on, but the British officers would not stop until they had cleared every Frenchman off the hill and captured all of the works and guns.
 Monckton at once sent off more troops to support the pursuers.
 By 1:00 am on 28 January, Morne Grenier was securely occupied, at a cost of little more than 100 British killed and wounded.
 The batteries on Morne Tortenson were then completed, new batteries were constructed within 370 m of the citadel.

 On 3 February, Fort Royal surrendered.
 By 12 February, the rest of the Island had been reduced.

 The regiments employed in Martinique, complete or in detachments, were the 4th, 15th, 17th, 22nd, 27th, 28th, 35th, 38th, 40th, 42nd (two battalions), 43rd, 48th, 3/60th, 65th, 69th, Morgan's 90th, Rufane's 76th (two battalions), 77th (Montgomerie's Highlanders), Vaughan's 94th, Stuart's 97th, Grey's 98th, Campbell's 100th, two companies of American Rangers, ten companies of Barbados Volunteers.
 The American Rangers included 150 Native Americans from Carolina, including Silver Heels.